batteries-included/batteries-included/README.md

 We're excited to have you as a part of our all-remote team.

 In this repo, you'll find everything you need to contribute to the development and growth of our company.
-From code and scripts to confidential and proprietary information, this is the hub of all things Batteries Included.
+From code and scripts to documentation and information, this is the hub of all things Batteries Included.

 To get started, make sure your operating system is set up and ready to go.
 We